stollaz/FootballSimv2/README.md

     - Move step-by-step through each game in the season
     - Transfer of players between teams [**]
     - View more detailed statistics of players in the team
+- Conversion of the game to use a UI, or to integrate with Unity to create a better interface [*]

  [*] - Ambitious
  [**] - Very Ambitious